For Ukrainian Jews, having a Jewish president is a source of pride - and fear - Jewish Telegraphic Agency

 Just three weeks into his term, dozens of nationalist organizations published an open letter accusing Zelensky of actions that “demonstrate a complete lack of understanding of the threats and challenges facing our country.”
 The September dismissal by the Zelensky government of Volodymyr Viatrovych, a top state historian that promoted the honoring of Nazi collaborators, didn’t help the president’s cause with the nationalists.

-Zelensky’s withdrawal last month from key posts around the Russian conflict line and his decision to allow and honor elections in eastern territories held by pro-Russian rebels also are adding a nationalist swell that does not bode well for his popularity.
+Zelensky’s withdrawal last month from key posts around the Russian conflict line and his decision to allow and honor elections in eastern territories held by pro-Russian rebels also are adding to a nationalist swell that does not bode well for his popularity.
 Thousands of nationalists rallied last month in Kyiv against the concessions, marking the first major protest against Zelensky.

 In a hit to his anti-corruption credentials, one of Zelensky’s allies, the billionaire Igor Kolomoisky, a former governor of the Dnipropetrovsk region, is at the center of a $5.5 billion fraud scandal.
 Then there’s the specter of the U.S. impeachment scandal, which centers around a phone call between Zelensky and President Donald Trump.
 Locals, however, say that is mere background noise in everyday Ukrainian society.